mui/tech-challenge-full-stack/README.md

 Instructions:

-- **DO NOT** host your project on a public repository.
+- **DO NOT** fork / host your project on a public repository.
 - Please send us a zip file containing this project using the upload link that we have provided by email (**with** the _.git_ folder).
 - To significantly reduce the size of the archive, you can remove the `/_node_modules_/` and `/.next/` folders.
-- If you don't have the upload link, you can simply send it to job@mui.com.
+- If you don't have the upload link, you can send it to job@mui.com.
-Thanks!

 We're excited and looking forward to seeing what you'll create!
 Good luck 🚀